bubudrc/MPCoachMarks/README.md

 ### `shape` (NSString)

-You can use 3 differents types of shape: @"circle", @"squere" or empty (Square with borders rounded it's default)
+You can use 3 differents types of shape: @"circle", @"square" or empty (Square with borders rounded it's default)

 ### `lblCaption` (UILabel)